rapidfort/community-images/TROUBLE_SHOOTING.md

     > Remediation: Please file a report and update the documentation for the image.

 1. ### Upstream source image has introduced a defect (Source image error).
     > Remediation: Please file a report on the source project.
-For eg: Bitnami Postgres image.
+For eg: Docker Library Postgres image.

 1. ### RapidFort hardened image is introducing a defect (RF error).
     > Remediation: Please report an issue, and we will work with our core engineering team to investigate and fix this issue.